tplatt92/tplatt92/README.md

 Day 33: Completed the bootcamps weekend task which was to use another API and render out some information that had been displayed.
 I teamed up with another bootcamper and we used a Pokemon API to create our very own working Pokedex application.
 Using a Pokedex template, we hooked the API up to different elements and successfully rendered out the information we wanted to the pokedex.
 We were incredibly happy with the results.

+Day 34: Spent some time looking at ways to create animations and interesting SVGs.
+In the evening I started learning about Nodejs and npm.